-In many recovery groups, the saying "let go and let God" is often expressed as a plea to relinquish control of the things that control us.
-In addition to material possessions, as we will hear in this week's gospel reading, we are to also let go of our behavior, attitudes, and expectations.
-This is much easier said than done, especially considering the mental obsessions that can haunt the early stages of our recovery.
-We have been conditioned to cope with an unpredictable world around us, and our active addiction may be the result of getting our short-term needs met in the only way we know how.
+In recovery, we hear the phrase "let go and let God" to suggest relinquishing control of the things that control us.
+In addition to material possessions, we are to also let go of our behavior, attitudes, and expectations.
+This is much easier said than done, especially considering the mental obsessions caused by addictions.
+We have been conditioned to cope with an unpredictable world around us, and our active addiction may be the result of getting our short-term needs met in the only way we knew how.

 God offers us another route and an escape from the dungeon of these obsessions.
-We may not always like the direction He asks us to take, but we gain confidence in the journey by finding support and fellowship among those that have walked a similar path.
+We may not always like the direction He provides, but we gain confidence in the journey by finding support and fellowship among those who have walked a similar path.
 We center our open discussions around scripture so that it may transform us while helping make sense of things.
-This week's second reading, taken from the Letter to the Hebrews, describes the process that takes place when we refer to scripture to discern the movement inside of us:
+This Sunday's Second Reading from the Letter to the Hebrews describes what takes place when we refer to scripture to discern the movement inside of us: